simongomes/task-manager/README.md

 - Convert all the class components to functional ✅
 - Add Redux to manage app states ✅
 - Details Component
-  - Status
+  - Status ✅
-  - Title
+  - Title ✅
-  - Description
+  - Description ✅
-  - Tags
+  - Tags ✅
-  - Assignee
+  - Assignee ✅
+  - Save the updated todo item ✅